Riad 11 Zitoune

 Marrakech, Morocco

-A bang-central riad with bold interiors, 6 colourful bedrooms, a lovely roof terrace, and a peaceful vibe that feels far removed from city life
+A bang-central hotel split between two riads with bold interiors, affordable prices, roof terraces, and a peaceful vibe that feels far removed from city life

-A bang-central riad with bold interiors, 6 colourful bedrooms, a lovely roof terrace, and a peaceful vibe that feels far removed from city life
+A bang-central hotel split between two riads with bold interiors, affordable prices, roof terraces, and a peaceful vibe that feels far removed from city life

 When the hubbub of Marrakech’s blushed-walled medina and the full-throttle action at nearby Jemaa el Fna Square get a bit much, this former spice trader’s home becomes much more than just a place to lay your head.
-Opened in 2014 as a passion project for German owners Alexandra and Ahmed, Riad 11 Zitoune is easily one of the prettier hideaways on the city’s hip riad scene, not least for the curated interiors that combine classic Moroccan design with contemporary flourishes to a highly refined effect.
+We felt the madness of the medina melt away the moment we stepped through the door.
+Opened in 2014 as a passion project for German and Arabic owners Alexandra and Ahmed, Riad 11 Zitoune is easily one of the prettier hideaways on the city’s hip riad scene, not least for the curated interiors that combine classic Moroccan design with contemporary flourishes to a highly refined effect.

-While we’re yet to see it for ourselves, we love how the pair have gone big on recasting the riad as a soothing space where things feel homespun and relaxing.
-You’ll be greeted by a scene-stealing tiled courtyard with green and duck-egg blue hues and spoilt further with six luxe-leaning rooms and suites - all with French-style double beds and bathrooms decorated with traditional tadelakt plaster.
-While it’s too bijou for full-blown facilities, there’s a library, private yoga classes, eat-where-you-like dining, and a roof terrace with sunloungers and lofty views.
-Add to this thoughtful staff who will happily assist with reservations and recommendations and you've got the perfect recipe for a boutique stay in the heart of the medina.
+The pair have gone big on recasting the riad as a soothing space where things feel homespun and relaxing.
+As we stepped into the main building, we were greeted by a scene-stealing tiled courtyard with green and duck-egg blue hues.
+The 11 luxe-leaning rooms and suites spread across the two neighbouring riads are spoiling - all with pillowy double beds and bathrooms decorated with traditional tadelakt plaster.
+There are private yoga classes, a rooftop restaurant, and terraces with sunloungers and lofty views.
+Add to this thoughtful staff who'll happily assist with your every need and prices that won't eat into your spending money, you've got the perfect recipe for a boutique stay in the heart of the medina.

 Highs